ConzZah/alpine-xfce4raspi/README.md

 ### firstboot:
-**on first booting the system, it automatically generates new ssh keys and also reboots twice to finish resizing your sd-card.**
+**on first booting the system, it automatically generates new ssh keys and also reboots once to finish resizing your sd-card.**

 **don't be alarmed, this is expected.**